Date: 14. August 2016.

 - Diet Coke.

-The first time I flew virgin America a few years back was on a flight from Los Angeles to Chicago.
-Back then I thought their product was innovative and fresh.
+The first time I flew Virgin America a few years back was on a flight from Los Angeles to Chicago.
+Back then, I thought their product was innovative and fresh.
 But from what I can tell, it has not aged very well.
-It is a thin line between really being different from the rest and just being annoyingly pretentious.
+It is a thin line between really being different from the competition and just being annoyingly pretentious.